ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 ## NEW_PROJECT_TICKETS Required tickets for each project

 - [ ] Add Epic Ticket for project

 - [ ] BE, iOS, Android: follow up action from refinement meeting

+- [ ] BE, iOS, Android: spikes for uncertainties

 - [ ] BE, iOS, Android: breakdown tickets with estimates

-- [ ] QA              : BDD senarios
+- [ ] QA              : BDD scenarios
-- [ ] BE, iOS, Android: spikes for uncertainties

 - [ ] BE              : design API, agree API with iOS and Android

 - [ ] BE              : implement API

+- [ ] PRODUCT         : heimdall requirements

 - [ ] BE, iOS, Android: heimdall

 - [ ] BE, iOS, Android: heimdall Cleanup
-- [ ] PRODUCT         : heimdall requirements

 - [ ] PRODUCT         : new analytics requirements

+- [ ] BE, iOS, Android: analytics

 - [ ] PRODUCT         : share experiment analysis

 ## IN_OFFICE